stgm/scientific-programming-1/10 Numbers/20 Primes/10 Prime.md

 * You cannot simply loop with a `for`-loop til `n`.
 Since we ant the `n`-th prime number; we don't want to know if `n` is a prime number (see the difference with step 2?).
 So you'll have to keep count *how many* prime numbers you've already found.
 Use a variable for this.

 * Start out small.
-Make sure your program worst for the first 10 prime numbers before you start looking at the 10 thousand numbers.
+Make sure your program works for the first 10 prime numbers before you start looking at 10 thousand numbers.
 Ten is just large enough to test most of the programs functions and small enough that it should be easy to fix mistakes.

 * Errors?
-Print for every candidate-prime some information, so you know what calculation your program is at and so you can see if your intended strategy is working correctly.
+Print for every candidate-prime some information, so you know what calculation your program is at, than see if your intended strategy is working correctly.

 > Maybe it is weird or annoying to write a program, after which you find out that it doesn't work correctly.
 That is a programmers fate: it's just incredibly difficult to precisely formulate an algorithm and instantly convert it into functioning code.
 Sometimes you've forgotten an exception or edge case, but just as easily you've made a typo somewhere.
 Keep in mind even the best programmers have to deal with this!